joolstorrentecalo/gitlab-foss/doc/api/groups.md

 ]
 ```

 When adding the parameter `statistics=true` and the authenticated user is an administrator, additional group statistics are returned.
-For top-level groups, `root_storage_statistics` are added as well.

 ```plaintext
 GET /groups?statistics=true